bethz/DOPL/README.md

 Check if your data fits in your tools.
 Example: Data  was too wide to import into a SQL table.
 Best fix: Determine feature selection  that will fit in a SQL  table.

-## Ingest from  on-prem has issues with a number of tools
+Ingest from  on-prem to cloud has issues with a number of tools
 - Large data sizes require physical disks to be shipped.
 That requires planning and takes more time than expected.
 - Azure has new capabilities for ingesting large amounts of data and documentation is easily available.